 Two trusted Australian organisations, coming together

-This partnership sees Australia Post as a National Community Partner and the Official Postal and Logistics Provider of the Australian Red Cross.
+Australia Post is a National Community Partner and the Official Postal and Logistics Provider of the Australian Red Cross.
 This means that response services and support can be deployed as soon as disaster hits.
 With over 4,300 Post Offices and a national workforce of over 55,000 people, Australia Post has a strong connection to communities throughout the country.

-Australia Post’s priority over the next three years is championing disaster response, recovery and preparedness in order to continue supporting communities through these emergencies.
+Australia Post will continue to champion disaster response, recovery and preparedness in order to support communities through these emergencies.

 Australia Post played a pivotal role in the community throughout the 2019-2020 bushfires.
 When the fires hit the beachside town of Bateman’s Bay on New Year’s Eve, the Bateman’s Bay Post Office quickly became a community hub throughout the disaster recovery.

-One grant recipient, Annie, from the bushfire-affected town of Rosedale in NSW, says, “When we go through rough patches in life, it is the kindness of other people that allows you to manage.
+Annie, a resident from the bushfire-affected town of Rosedale in New South Wales, says, “When we go through rough patches in life, it is the kindness of other people that allows you to manage.
 Red Cross harnessed the kindness of Australians.
 It wasn’t just the money that made a difference; it was Red Cross people at the evacuation centres who sat down with you, offered comfort, got your details and said, ‘How can we help?’”